moritzmock/NLBSE2025/README.md

 ## Running the scripts

-For the transformer there are two main options how to run the model, using the --hs flag such that the other parameters are ignored, e.g., not not using it such that the parameters can be passed:
+For the transformer there are two main options how to run the model, using the --hs flag such that the other parameters are ignored, e.g., not using it such that the parameters can be passed:

 ```
 python main.py --output-path <path> --model-path <model> --hs True